Portrait of Rauf Aliev

 "<targetfield>: <jsonpath>"

-JsonPath expressions refer to a JSON structure in the same way as XPath expression are used in combination with an XML document.
+JsonPath expressions refer to a JSON structure in the same way as XPath expressions are used in combination with an XML document.
 See https://jsonpath.com/ for details.

-By default, postprocessing leaves only fields listed in the `postprocess` array.
+By default, postprocessing leaves only the fields listed in the postprocess array.

 There is also a special mode, “modify”.
-Unlike the default mode, the resulting JSON will have gotten all fields from the response with some modifications controlled by the rules listed in `postprocess`.
+Unlike the default mode, the resulting JSON will have all fields from the response, with some modifications controlled by the rules listed in postprocess.
 The “-” prefix means that the field should be removed from the resulting JSON.

 "-id:"